 The arguments of the ECLJ

-In its observations, the ECLJ demonstrated that the right to freedom of religion of Catholics has been violated by the Spanish State, which has not honoured its positive and negative obligations under Article 9 of the European Convention.
+In its observations, the ECLJ demonstrated that the right to freedom of religion has been violated by the Spanish State, which has not honoured its positive and negative obligations under Article 9 of the European Convention.

 The State has a positive obligation to ensure "the peaceful enjoyment of the right guaranteed under Article 9 ".
 To this end, the Court has already held that "as a matter of principle it may be considered necessary to punish improper attacks on objects of religious veneration ".
 2] Indeed, "the manner in which religious beliefs and doctrines are opposed or denied is a matter which may engage the responsibility of the State".
 However, the domestic courts have chosen not to sanction the artistic performance in question.
 This choice is questionable for several reasons: